OctoPrint/OctoPrint/blog/news/_posts/2017-03-28-octoprint-on-air-9.md

 author: foosel
 card: /assets/img/blog/2017-03/2017-03-28-octoprint-on-air-9.png
 featuredimage: /assets/img/blog/2017-03/2017-03-28-octoprint-on-air-9.png
-excerpt: The recording of the eighth episode of a monthly live broadcast for Patrons, which aired live on February 18th.
+excerpt: The recording of the ninth episode of a monthly live broadcast for Patrons, which aired live on March 19th.
 date: 2017-03-28 20:00:00 +0200

 ---